 The Expanse Of The Internet

 So, without further waffle, here is some music that I haven’t had the time to sit down with-proper.
-The purpose of this series to provide some varied new noise as an enticement to indulge in the plethora that is the underground music scene worldwide.
-“May Have Missed Volume 3” consist of cuts from the inbox, but also outside of it.
+The purpose of this series is to provide some varied new noise as an enticement to indulge in the plethora that is the underground music scene worldwide.
+“May Have Missed Volume 3” consists of cuts from the inbox, but also outside of it.
 Enjoy!

 Wrong War – Fixed Against Forever (November 2020) (Hardcore Punk/Post-Hardcore)